azwing/Labels/README.md

 Works under linux and makes usage of virtual filesystem for most of the poperations (/dev/shm/) Under php there is code that can be installed on an Apache server with php.

-Only point to edit is the [yourserver] URL at bottom of etiq.php

 Copy all the php code under /var/www/html (or other directory id you wish provided apache can see it) then using your browser enter ther following url